jshcrowthe/dialog-el/README.md

 document.body.appendChild(dialogEl);
 ```

-_NOTE: The same works for `fs-dialog`, just replace "dialog-el" with "fs-dialog".
-The main difference between the two is that `dialog-el` is written in native JS and `fs-dialog` is Polymer-based._
+_NOTE: The same works for `fs-dialog-eol`, just replace "dialog-el" with "fs-dialog-eol".
+The main difference between the two is that `dialog-el` is written in native JS and `fs-dialog-eol` is Polymer-based._

 ## Methods